ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 # RDP to Server

 It is possible to remote desktop to the squish server but when you disconnect you must use the "Disconnect from RDP" shortcut on the desktop.
+To do this you must be an Admin on the desktop I believe only John and Kathryn are currently admins.

 # Setup For Build Server